About

 Purpose

-The purpose of the Academy Tasmanian Chinese Buddhist Academy of Australia is to research and study, preserve, promote and advocate Chinese Buddhist studies using traditional forms of teachings, yoga, discipline and perfection of the highest vehicle of Buddhism as the central axis.
+The purpose of the Academy is to research and study, preserve, promote and advocate Chinese Buddhist studies using traditional forms of teachings, yoga, discipline and perfection of the highest vehicle of Buddhism as the central axis.
 It aims to discover and foster personnel to disseminate Dharma and benefit sentient beings.
-Also with this prerequisite, it extensively includes the outstanding essences of traditional Chinese culture in order to facilitate the endless transmission and inheritance of the Chinese civilisation.
+Also with this prerequisite, it extensively includes the extraordinary essences of traditional Chinese culture in order to facilitate the endless transmission and inheritance of the Chinese civilisation.

-Tasmanian Chinese Buddhist Academy of Australia was founded by Master Zhi- Ji, the current Patriarch of Chinese Han Transmission Tantrayana Buddhism - Holy Tantra Gu Fan Mi Jin-Gang-Dhyana Buddhism.
+Tasmanian Chinese Buddhist Academy of Australia was founded by Master Zhi-Ji, the current Patriarch of Chinese Han Transmission Tantrayana Buddhism - Holy Tantra Gu Fan Mi Jin-Gang-Dhyana Buddhism.
 It is organised and operated by three not-for-profit and tax-exempted organisations that are officially registered in Tasmania, Australia.
 They are Holy Tantra Esoteric Buddhism Incorporated, Jin-Gang-Dhyana Incorporated and Jin-Gang-Dhyana Wang Xin De Foundation Incorporated.
 Therefore, Tasmanian Chinese Buddhist Academy of Australia also observes the constitutions and conventions in accordance with the three organisations: adhering to the nature of purely academic research and not participating in any political matters or engaging in profit-making activities.

 Key events